Skip to main content

 Brigadeiro

-Chocolate truffles made with condensed milk, cocoa powder, butter, and chocolate sprinkles.
-Brazil's most beloved sweet, mandatory at birthday parties since the 1940s.
+Chocolate truffles made from condensed milk, cocoa powder, and butter, rolled in chocolate sprinkles.
+It's the sweet every Brazilian grew up with, and no birthday party has gone without it since the 1940s.

 Tapioca Crepe